Can you encourage your husband, even if you’re walking through a tough marriage?

 But today we’re going to tackle “reviving your praise”–how to encourage your husband by calling out the good that you see in him.

 I know many of my readers really struggle in their marriages.
-Is the change really all up to me? they say.
+Is the change really all up to me?
 What about my husband?
 Shouldn’t he be responsible for being better?
 And many of you are hurting.

 But I want to take this a little bit further today and look at what praising our husbands really means.